informed-governance-project/NISINP/docs/ui_user.rst

 The login page
 ---------------

-On this page you can log in or create an account in case you have to notify an incident and you don't have credentials.
+On this page, you can log in or create an account in case you have to notify an incident and you do not have credentials.

 .. figure:: _static/SER_1.png
    :alt: Login page.